kubeshop/botkube/examples/service-debugging/README.md

 ### Summary

-During the short demo, you can notice that:
+During the short demo, you'll notice that:

 - You don't need to install and configure any tools locally
 - You don't need to repeat commands that were already executed by others
-  - and you don't need to discover the same thing by your own when it was already discussed by the teammates
+  - and you don't need to discover the same thing by your own when it was already discussed by your teammates
-- You don't need to switch context - switch between Slack and your terminal
+- You don't need to switch context - between Slack and your terminal
 - You can define different `kubectl` permissions per channel

 If you are very observant, you probably noticed that events were sent only to the team channel and not to the admin one.
 This is possible with a single BotKube instance.
 To learn more, check [Source and Executors Bindings](https://botkube.io/configuration/communication/#source-and-executor-bindings).